Canonical definition

 - Not a process diagram.
 It describes who decides, not how the decision is made.
 Process diagrams are downstream of the matrix.

 - Not an org chart.
-The org chart shows reporting lines.
+The org chart shows manager lines.
 The matrix shows deciding lines.

 - Not a one-time document.
 The matrix updates when authority transfers, roles change, or governance shifts.